JsonTuning: Towards Generalizable, Robust, and Controllable Instruction Tuning: Experiments

-\paragraph{Implementation Details} We employ the parameter-efficient method LoRA (Low Rank Adaptation) \cite{hu2022lora} for fine-tuning.
-The rank is set to 8.
+\paragraph{Implementation Details} We employ the parameter-efficient method LoRA (Low Rank Adaptation) \citep{hu2022lora} for fine-tuning.
 We use 50K examples from the Flan collection 2022 and 10K examples from structured tasks in InstructUIE, with an equal division between the NER and RE tasks, and train the learnable parameters for 3 epochs with a batch size of 64.
-For model optimization, we use the AdamW \cite{AdamW} optimizer with linear learning rate decay, and the peak learning rate is set to 1e-3.
+For model optimization, we use the AdamW \citep{AdamW} optimizer with linear learning rate decay, and the peak learning rate is set to 1e-3.
 We set the maximum length as 2048 for training and evaluation.
 For evaluation, we use greedy decoding in all scenarios.
 We conduct training and evaluation of diverse language models employing both JsonTuning and TextTuning methods on identical datasets.
 This approach facilitates a fair and direct comparison between JsonTuning and TextTuning.
-All experiments are conducted on NVIDIA RTX A6000.